Brand & Marketing: Understanding the Major Differences

 Let's look at a real-world example of how lasting a company's brand is to its customers.
 Once upon a time, Gap decided to change its logo to create a new, modern image.
 But they got backlash because their customers had grown accustomed to the simple, classic blue box design they trusted for more than 20 years.

 Of course, a brand goes way beyond a logo, but this just illustrates the longevity of a brand's image and the importance of staying true to your vision.

-Marketing strategies will change and evolve based on trends, time of year, important news stories, or social movements.
+Marketing strategies will evolve based on trends, time of year, important news stories, or social movements.
 But a brand will stay relatively the same.

 Let's talk for a moment about being branded versus brand-led.

 Branded businesses have logos, websites, and a social media presence that checks all the boxes, but they are defined by their product or service – not by who they are.
 Fifteen years ago, this approach may have worked.
 But today, differences between goods and services have become relatively indistinguishable.
 And without a meaningful brand identity, many businesses have fallen victim to commoditization – meaning they compete on cost.

 On the other hand, brand-led companies have identities that give them a competitive advantage.
 They can resist certain market forces and command a premium.
 They don't have to give in to certain trends to keep up with other companies.
 They can just keep being them and still have success.

 #3 Marketing drives sales; brand-building drives recognition and loyalty.

 When you're marketing your product or service, whether on social media, through email, or internet ads, your ultimate goal is to drive sales.
 With some luck, you gain a few customers.
 But what keeps these customers coming back?
 What turns first-time customers into loyal customers?
 Your brand.

 There are a few things that result from decisive brand-building: